thoughtspot/dev-workshop/workshop.md

 ```

-Save everything, and your app will automatically reload on the lefthand side.
  If everything is completed correctly, you will be presented with the home page as before, but now in the navigation bar you will have an additional link to `Liveboard`.
 Tap that link to open the new page.
 Since this is your first time accessing the page you may be prompted to log into ThoughSpot, do this with the credentials provided.
 You should now see an embedded liveboard, Good job!

 ![C18-liveboard](images/C18-liveboard.png)